conor42/fast-lzma2/README.md

 A significant amount of testing has already been done, but the library is in beta and is unsuitable for production environments.

+Changes in v0.9.1:

+- Fixed a bug in compression of very small files when using a high search depth.
+- Added an incompressibility checker which processes high-entropy (e.g. encrypted or already compressed) data about twice as fast as before.

 ### License

 Fast LZMA2 is dual-licensed under [BSD](LICENSE) and [GPLv2](COPYING).